The Anarchy: Preparations for war (1139)

 Stephen took steps to remove a group of bishops he regarded as a threat to his rule.
-The royal administration under Henry I had been headed by Roger, the Bishop of Salisbury, supported by Roger's nephews, Alexander and Nigel, the Bishops of Lincoln and Ely respectively, and Roger's son, Roger le Poer, who was the Lord Chancellor.
+The royal administration under Henry I had been headed by Roger of Salisbury, supported by Roger's nephews, Alexander and Nigel, the bishops of Lincoln and Ely respectively, and Roger's son, Roger le Poer, who was the lord chancellor.
 These bishops were powerful landowners as well as ecclesiastical rulers, and they had begun to build new castles and increase the size of their military forces, leading Stephen to suspect that they were about to defect to the Empress Matilda.
 Roger and his family were also enemies of Waleran, who disliked their control of the royal administration.

-In June 1139, Stephen held his court in Oxford, where a fight between Alan of Brittany and Roger's men broke out, an incident probably deliberately created by Stephen.
+In June 1139, Stephen held his court in Oxford, where a fight between Alan of Brittany and Roger of Salisbury's men broke out, an incident probably deliberately created by Stephen.
 Stephen responded by demanding that Roger and the other bishops surrender all of their castles in England.
 This threat was backed up by the arrest of the bishops, with the exception of Nigel who had taken refuge in Devizes Castle; the bishop only surrendered after Stephen besieged the castle and threatened to execute Roger le Poer.
 The remaining castles were then surrendered to the king.
 The incident removed any military threat from the bishops, but it may have damaged Stephen's relationship with the senior clergy, and in particular with his brother Henry.
-Both sides were now ready for war.